AleksKornilov07/se-toolkit-hackathon/README.md

 > 2. You are advised to use the setup from Lab 8 as the base to iterate from.
 > 3. `Telegram` bots deployed on a university VM can fail to receive messages when hosted there.

-## Task 3.
+## Task 3 (approved by TA during the lab).

-Implement both versions outlined in the plan:
+Implement Version 1 outlined in the plan:
-- Publish all code as a repo on github;
+- Build one core feature;
 - Follow best practices and git workflow;
+- Test it and fix bugs
+- Have the TA try it as a user
+- Take note of the feedback
+- Get TA's approval for the task to be marked as DONE.

+## Task 4

+Implement and deploy Version 2 outlined in the plan:
+- Build and polish functionality;
+- Take TA feedback into account;
+- Push all code to the github repo;
+- Follow best practices and git workflow;
 - Document your solution;
 - Dockerize all services;
 - Deploy it to be accessible to use.

-‼️ Version 1 must be shown and approved by the TA during the lab.
 Version 2 can be done during the lab or after the lab before the usual deadline.

-## Task 4.
+## Task 5.
 Submit presentation with five slides:

 1. Title: